 Project Location: Legal street address of property or other applicable identifying information.

 Building Front Orientation: Building front orientation expressed in degrees, where North = 0, East = 90, South = 180, and West = 270.
 Indicate cardinal if it is a subdivision or multi-family project built in multiple orientations.
-The standards (Section 100.1) include the following additional details for determining orientation:
+The Standards (Section 100.1) include the following additional details for determining orientation:

 Cardinal covers all orientations (for buildings that will be built in multiple orientations);